Whether you’re taking skis or a set of boules, here’s all you need to know.

 You can take bats, pool and snooker cues and darts as part of your luggage allowance, as long as they’re kept in a protective case.

-If you’re travelling with any of these items, you’ll need to contact Eurodespatch, our registered luggage service: ice axes and other climbing and mountaineering equipment, javelins, spears and spear guns, crossbows, crossbow bolts, longbows, longbow arrows and starting pistols, swords or starting pistols.
-Keep in mind that these are all subject to approval and security checks.
+You’ll need to contact a private courier if you’re travelling with any of these items as we are currently unable to offer our usual service: spears and spear guns, crossbows, crossbow bolts, longbows, longbow arrows and starting pistols, swords or starting pistols.
+We apologise for the inconvenience.